-NFA, but from my point of view, yes, if you are looking for a stable solid business.
-It won’t make you rich overnight, but the KHC dividend has been stable and reliable, and the stock performance of KHC in the past years has been outperforming the S&P500.
+From my point of view, yes, if you are looking for a stable solid business.
+It won’t make you rich overnight, but the KHC dividend has been stable and reliable, and the stock performance of $KHC in the past years has been outperforming the S&P500.

 Who Owns Kraft Heinz?